My God, these are horrific figures:

 Gaslighting 102: Schools and Mental Health Go Hand In Hand

 Those claiming that suicides and suicidal ideation increased because kids were not in school must confront a well-established pattern: suicides and suicidal ideation increase when children are in school.
 Let me repeat, suicides and suicidal ideation increase when kids are in school.
 This is borne out in the research.
-There are data and studies (and more studies).
+There are data and studies.
 In his article for the Toronto Star, “In-person schooling is not a mental health panacea for children,” Tyler Black—medical director, emergency psychiatry, B.C.
 Children’s Hospital—writes:

 Here’s the clinical truth: any pediatric psychiatrist will tell you that school days are when we see most kids in suicidal distress.
 The highest rate of youth suicide is on weekdays during school months.
 Why is that?
 Because school’s benefits also come with downsides.